Josh Guzdek

-He previously played for Hull Kingston Rovers and the Dewsbury Rams.
+He previously played for Hull Kingston Rovers, Dewsbury Rams, Sheffield Eagles, London Skolars and Doncaster RLFC.

+Playing career

+Hull KR

-A former Skirlaugh Bulls player, he has been with Hull KR since the age of 13 and progressed through the academy system.
+A former Skirlaugh Bulls player, he was with Hull KR since the age of 13 and progressed through the academy system.
 In 2013, he made 1 appearance for Hull KR against London Broncos, and scored just 30 seconds into the game with his first touch of the ball.
 He was a member of Hull KR first team.

+Dewsbury Rams

 In October 2015 he joined the Dewbury Rams.

+Sheffield Eagles

 Guzdek joined the Sheffield Eagles on a two-year deal in October 2018.
 He helped the Eagles to win the inaugural 1895 Cup as they defeated Widnes Vikings 36–18 in the final.

+London Skolars (loan)

+In May 2023, Guzdek joined the London Skolars on a two-week loan deal.

+Doncaster RLFC (loan)

+On 7 June 2023 it was reported that he had joined Doncaster RLFC on loan.
+Guzdek made ten appearances for Doncaster in the 2023 season as the team earned promotion from RFL League 1 to the Championship.

+Doncaster RLFC (permanent deal)

+On 18 November 2023, Guzdek signed a permanent deal to remain with Doncaster for the 2024 season.